swj0419/personal_web/content/home/publications.md

 # Publications
 ## 2021
+* Improving Factual Consistency of Abstractive Summarization by Unlikelihood Training * (in progress)

 * DESCGEN: A Distantly Supervised Dataset for Generating Abstractive Entity Descriptions \
 Weijia Shi, Mandar Joshi, Luke Zettlemoyer \
 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics (ACL), 2021.